1991 Nepal census

 they recorded data from all the main towns and villages of each district of the country.
 The data included statistics on population size, households, sex and age distribution, place of birth, residence characteristics, literacy, marital status, religion, language spoken, caste/ethnic group, economically active population, education, number of children, employment status, and occupation.

 This census was followed by the 2001 Nepal census.

+Key findings

+The key findings of 1991 census are as follows: